|

 Love Addicts

-is a very clear causal relationship between love addiction and teenage
+believe there is a very clear causal relationship between love addiction

-of sexually transmitted diseases.
-In my opinion, treating the love
+transmission of sexually transmitted diseases.
+In my opinion, treating

 everything and fall in love too quickly.
 They do not discriminate